Robert Herbert

 Sir Robert George Wyndham Herbert, GCB (12 June 1831 – 6 May 1905), was the first Premier of Queensland, Australia.
-At 28 years and 181 days of age, he was the youngest person ever to be elected premier of an Australian state.
+At 28 years and 181 days of age, he was the youngest person ever to become premier of an Australian state.

 Early years

 Born in Brighton, England, on 12 June 1831, Herbert was the only son of the Hon.
 Algernon Herbert, a younger son of the first Earl of Carnarvon.
 He was educated at Eton and Balliol College, Oxford.
 He won a Balliol scholarship in 1849 and, subsequently, the Hertford and Ireland scholarships.
 He took a first-class in Classical Moderations, won the Latin verse prize in 1852, and obtained second-class final honours in the classical school.
 He was elected Fellow of All Souls in 1854, and was Eldon law scholar.
 In 1855, he became private secretary to William Ewart Gladstone and was called to the bar of the Inner Temple in 1858.